raspberrypilearning/scam-site/en/quiz1/question_1.md

 legend: Question 1 of 3
 ---

-Which of these is the code for linking from `index.html` to `product.html` in the site you have just built?
+Which of these is the correct code for linking from `index.html` to `product.html` in the site you have just built?

 --- choices ---